Renée Leon

 Renée Elmina Leon is a former senior Australian public servant.
 From 18 September 2017 until February 2020, she had been Secretary of the Department of Human Services, which is now known as Services Australia.
 In August 2021, she became Vice Chancellor of Charles Sturt University.
+In September 2024, Leon was found to have breached the Public Service Act 1999 13 times for misrepresenting legal advice, failing to brief the Solicitor-General, and delaying advice to the Minister about the unlawful use of income averaging under the Robodebt scheme.

 Life and career

 Leon graduated from the Australian National University with a double degree of Bachelor of Arts and Bachelor of Laws with First Class Honours.
 In 1995, she was awarded the Sir Robert Menzies Memorial Scholarship in Law, leading to a Masters in Law from Cambridge University.

 From 2006 to 2009, Leon held the position of Chief Executive of the ACT Department of Justice and Community Safety.
 She served as Deputy Secretary in the Attorney-General's Department and in the Department of the Prime Minister and Cabinet from May 2009 to September 2013.
 She was awarded a Public Service Medal in June 2013 for outstanding public service to public administration and law in leadership roles in the Australian Capital Territory and the Commonwealth.

 She has served on the Boards of the Australian Institute of Criminology, the National Australia Day Council, and the Australia New Zealand Policing Advisory Agency, and was a member of the Council of the Order of Australia.

 In September 2013, Leon was appointed Secretary of the newly established Department of Employment.
-She was fired from her role as the Secretary of the Department of Human Services on February 1 2020, one of five departmental secretaries let go by the Morrison Government amidst a machinery of government change that commentators described as a "massive Australian Public Service shake-up".
-In mid 2021 she was appointed to chair the ACT Sexual Assault Prevention and Response Steering Committee, and on August 24 2021 her appointment as Vice Chancellor of Charles Sturt University was announced in an email to staff by the University Council.
+She was fired from her role as the Secretary of the Department of Human Services on February 1, 2020, one of five departmental secretaries let go by the Morrison Government amidst a machinery of government change that commentators described as a "massive Australian Public Service shake-up".
+In mid 2021 she was appointed to chair the ACT Sexual Assault Prevention and Response Steering Committee.

+On August 24, 2021, her appointment as Vice Chancellor of Charles Sturt University was announced in an email to staff by the University Council.